-Of course, to start playing, we need a few things.
+To start playing, we need a few things.
 The first of these is a digital copy of the volumes of poetry.
-We’ll be creating these ourselves.
-Prior to class on Tuesday, December 6, you must do the following:
+You’re lucky since my Fall 2011 class already transcribed The World’s Wife.
+You’ve just got to tackle We’ll be creating these ourselves.
+Prior to class on Monday, March 17, you must do the following:

 - IMPORTANT!
 Please note that before typing up your poems that you should do a Google search for it.
 Many of these poems are already posted around the Internet, especially on personal, poem-of-the-day type blogs.
 There’s absolutely nothing wrong with copying and pasting from these sources!
 However, please look over the text to make sure there are no errors, including punctuation.